PeeBs68/applied_statistics/README.md

    - Assess whether numpy.random.normal generates normal values.
    - Uses Histograms and Probability Density Function to graph the outputs.

-#### 3. **t-Tests**
+#### 3. **$t$ Tests**
-   - Performs a $t$ test on two groups of data
+   - Performs a $t$ test on two groups of data.
    - Compares the $t$ statistic produced using the standard formula and scipy.stats.

 #### 4. **ANOVA and type II errors**
-   - Using numpy.random.normal to produce sample data
+   - Using numpy.random.normal to produce sample data.
-   - Performs one way anova tests to generate $t$ statistic values
+   - Performs one way anova tests to generate $t$ statistic values.
-   - Calculates the probability of committing a type II error.
+   - Calculates the probability of committing type II errors.

 ---